uccps-samples/cakephp-ex/README.md

 4. Click the Configuration tab
 5. Click the "Copy to clipboard" icon to the right of the "GitHub webhook URL" field
 6. Navigate to your repository on GitHub and click on repository settings > webhooks > Add webhook
-7. Paste your webhook URL provided by UTCCP
+7. Paste your webhook URL provided by UCCPS
 8. Leave the defaults for the remaining fields - That's it!
-9. After you save your webhook, if you refresh your settings page you can see the status of the ping that Github sent to UTCCP to verify it can reach the server.
+9. After you save your webhook, if you refresh your settings page you can see the status of the ping that Github sent to UCCPS to verify it can reach the server.

 ### Enabling the Database example
 In order to access the example CakePHP home page, which contains application stats including database connectivity, you have to go into the app/View/Layouts/ directory, remove the default.ctp and after that rename default.ctp.default into default.ctp`.